Peter Kyobe Waiswa

 Peter Kyobe Waiswa (born 29 August 1971) is a Ugandan researcher, medical doctor and academic administrator.
 He is an associate professor of Health Policy, Planning and Management at Makerere University.
 Waiswa is a health policy and health systems expert with a special interest in maternal, newborn and child health in low and middle-income countries.
+He is the chaiperson board of directors for Busoga Health Forum (BHF).

 Early life and education

 Waiswa was born a twin on 29 August 1971 to the late Kyobe Kasiko Isabirye and Gladys Kasiko Nabirye of Naigobya village, Bukooma sub-county in Luuka District.
 He attended Iganga Town Council Primary School then went to Budini Secondary School for O'level and Jinja College for A'level.
 In 1992 he was enrolled at Mbarara University, Uganda graduating with a Bachelor of Medicine and surgery.
 His Masters degree in public health from Hebrew University of Jerusalem Braun School of Public Health and Community Medicine.
 His joint PhD in Medicine & post doctoral fellowship from Makerere University and Karolinska Institute, in Sweden.
 Waiswa is a Visiting Researcher at the Karolinska Institute, Sweden.